-Area Kitemark requirement Test method Customer Feedback & complaint resolution Commission for Regulation of Utilities (Ireland services).
-Assessor to sample evidence of; Compliance with internal complaint policy.
-Accessibility The organisations digital services shall be subject to a digital accessibility assessment compliant with Web Content Accessibility Guidelines (known as WCAG) WCAG 2.1 Guidelines and demonstrate they are working towards meeting AA standard.
+Area Kitemark requirement Test method Accessibility The organisations digital services shall be subject to a digital accessibility assessment compliant with Web Content Accessibility Guidelines (known as WCAG) WCAG 2.1 Guidelines and demonstrate they are working towards meeting AA standard.
 Organizations shall evidence they have used software to assess their web content against AA standard and all identified accessibility issues shall be actioned or an improvement action plan in place.
 Access to vulnerable services through an organisation's website.
 Shall be no more than 3 clicks.
 Payment & Account control Flexible payment options shall be available to vulnerable customers if appropriate, such as their vulnerability putting them at financial difficulty.
-Flexible payment terms shall be available if appropriate and with customers full understanding and agreement.
-Note: examples could include an illness which stops them working or a life event which is impacting them financially.
+Flexible payment terms shall be available if appropriate and with customers full understanding and agreement Note: examples could include an illness which stops them working or a life event which is impacting them financially.
 If debts are sold on, or collection outsourced, the organization shall only use companies whose staff have some form of vulnerability training.
 All staff to receive vulnerability training and the effectiveness to be monitored.
 Training as a minimum shall cover the requirements of ISO 22458:2022 Clause 6.2.3.1.
+All banks and current account providers should offer customers the right to opt out of marketing of credit and to cancel their overdraft without moving to a basic account.
+Evidenced through assessment of products/ tools & services offered to customers.
+People should also be provided with access to create a Notice of correction or power of attorney as appropriate to support the future management of access to services.

-Area Kitemark requirement Test method Management Information Produce Management Information to monitor and evaluate the effectiveness of the outcomes delivered to vulnerable consumers The organization shall; Define clear MI targets appropriate to their organization and Demonstrate resource.
-On a Monthly basis; Publish to Top Management MI, ensure its understood and reviewed Robustly challenge anomalous or unexpected results Analyse the data and monitor conclusions - the right messages and conclusions were drawn from the data Acted on- where appropriate, actions were taken to remedy the situation, to investigate further and to follow up on those actions, providing resources to resolve as required.
+Area Kitemark requirement Test method Management Information Produce Management Information to monitor and evaluate the effectiveness of the outcomes delivered to vulnerable consumers.
+The organization shall; Define clear MI targets appropriate to their organization.
+Demonstrate resource.
+On a Monthly basis; Publish to Top Management MI, ensure its understood and reviewed.
+Robustly challenge anomalous or unexpected results.
+Analyse the data and monitor conclusions - the right messages and conclusions were drawn from the data.
+Acted on- where appropriate, actions were taken to remedy the situation, to investigate further and to follow up on those actions, providing resources to resolve as required.
 Maintain records of review and actions to monitor the effectiveness of actions taken.
-The data collected shall be validated for accuracy minimum of once per year, or when new processes or products are introduced (whichever is sooner).
-Review of records of Monthly review of MI The data within the MI shall be independently validated by the assessor through assessment sampling.
+The data collected shall be validated for accuracy via Internal audit or sampling minimum of once per year, or when new processes or products are introduced (whichever is sooner).
+Review of records of Monthly review of MI: The data within the MI shall be independently validated by the assessor through assessment sampling.
 Independent analysis by the assessor of the MI results to identify any unexpected trends and review corrective action.
 Assessor to review evidence of the organizations review of Customer feedback: using formal and informal feedback from vulnerable customers to identify trends and areas for improvement.
 Numbers of complaints: trends in numbers of complaints involving vulnerable customers in comparison to other customers.
 Complaint root cause analysis: investigating vulnerable customer complaints fully to understand the cause of customer complaints, not just dealing with the symptoms.
 Review evidence of call data including Call answering times and abandoned calls and evidence of actions if trends are underperforming.